privilegemendes/parking-platform/README.md

 ## Possible Frontend Improvements
 - Improve the dashboard for improved mobile friendliness.
 This will help the parking operators to manage the parking spaces on the go.
+- Add error boundaries to catch errors in the application and display a fallback UI.
+- Add a loading spinner to indicate that the data is being fetched if skeleton loading is not possible.

 # Backend API Improvements
 - The occupancy value should be non-negative integer.